BREA GENERAL MUNICIPAL ELECTION – NOVEMBER 8, 2022

 The Secretary of State selects a random alphabetic position for names on ballots.
 The ballot will list all candidates in the order of the randomized alphabet.
-California Secretary of State’s Office will post results of the randomized alphabet drawing on their website.
+California Secretary of State’s Office will post results of the randomized alphabet drawing on their website on August 18, 2022.

 If the number of candidates is not more than the number of available seats to be filled for an office, the City Council may appoint the candidates to office and cancel the election.

 You may view results and corresponding election documents by visiting our Election Archives page.

 If you need any additional information of clarification, do not hesitate to contact the City Clerk’s Office at 714-990-7756.